binary-butterfly/formifly/README.md

 - `onSubmit` your custom submit handler
   This has to return a promise that resolves when the form was submitted correctly.
   Field validation is handled automatically before running your function.
   If your promise is rejected, the reason will be saved to `submitFailureReason` in the Formifly Context.
+  Your function will be passed the forms values as first argument and the setErrors function as second.
+  The latter is useful when you are receiving validation errors from your backend and want to show those in the form
 - `shape` your validators
   This has to be an `ObjectValidator` containing all fields in your form.
 - `defaultValues` default values for your form fields (optional)